BOARD POLICY - 1312.3

 The notice shall also include statements that:

-b.
-An unlawful discrimination on the basis of a protected class complaint must be filed not later than six (6) months from the date the alleged discrimination occurs, or six (6) months from the date the complainant first obtains knowledge of the facts of the alleged discrimination.
+B. An unlawful discrimination, harassment, intimidation or bullying on the basis of a protected class complaint must be filed not later than six (6) months from the date the alleged discrimination, harassment, intimidation or bullying occurs, or six (6) months from the date the complainant first obtains knowledge of the facts of the alleged discrimination, harassment, intimidation or bullying.

-e.
-Advise the complainant of any civil law remedies that may be available to him/her under state or federal discrimination laws, if applicable, including the right to file a complaint of discrimination/harassment on the basis of a protected class with the Office for Civil Rights.
+E. Advise the complainant of any civil law remedies that may be available to him/her under state or federal discrimination laws, if applicable, including the right to file a complaint of discrimination, harassment, intimidation or bullying on the basis of a protected class with the Office for Civil Rights.

 Recognition of Right to Privacy

 The Board of Education acknowledges and respects every individual's right to privacy.
-Discrimination complaints shall be investigated in a manner that protects the confidentiality of the parties and the integrity of the process.
+Discrimination, harassment, intimidation or bullying complaints shall be investigated in a manner that protects the confidentiality of the parties and the integrity of the process.
 This may include keeping the identity of the complainant and/or witnesses confidential, as appropriate and except to the extent necessary to carry out the investigation or proceedings, as determined by the Superintendent or designee, on a case-by-case basis.
 (5 CCR §4630).

 The Board of Education prohibits any form of retaliation against any complainant.
-5 CCR §4621.
+The Superintendent or designee shall ensure that complainants are protected from retaliation.
+5 CCR §4621 (a).

 The Board of Education recognizes that a neutral mediator can often suggest a compromise that is agreeable to all parties in a dispute.
 In accordance with AR 1312.3, whenever all parties to a complaint agree to try resolving their problem through mediation, the Compliance Officer or his/her designee shall initiate that process.
 The Compliance Officer or his/her designee shall ensure that the results are consistent with state and federal laws and regulations.